practicalli/spacemacs/improving-code/idiomatic-code-checking.md

             [lein-kibit "0.1.5"]])
 ```

-`lein kibit` in a terminal will run the analysis on your project and output recommentations
+`lein kibit` in a terminal will run the analysis on your project and output recommendations

 ```shell
 At /Users/brad/Projects/podcasts/app/src/app/db/processors.clj:14: